The Enduring Tradition of Vermont's Town Meetings

 When is the Vermont Town Meeting This Year?

 The Vermont Town Meeting is traditionally held on the first Tuesday of March.
-This year, the meetings are scheduled to take place on March 5th, marking a continuation of a practice that has been upheld since the state's early days.
-Some towns have opted for evening meetings the night before.
+This year, the meetings are scheduled to take place on March 3rd with some towns meeting the night before.
+Be sure to check with your town for the time and location, Town meetings mark a continuation of a practice that has been upheld since the state's early days.
 These meetings offer a unique opportunity for residents to gather, discuss, and decide on local issues ranging from budget allocations to municipal policies, embodying the principle of governance by the people.

 The History of Vermont Town Meetings